 Though bullying and sexual experimentation have been a part of adolescent behavior for generations, the Internet offers the privacy and anonymity to increase the frequency and severity of these child behavior issues.
 Teens are more likely to post inappropriate pictures or comments when they do not have to deal with immediate response.
 Things can escalate much more quickly when teens feel anonymous behind the protection of a digital screen.
 When bullied in school, the possibility of more than a few people hearing or seeing is low.
 However, a negative online comment or sexual photo can reach hundreds of students in mere minutes.

-Romanticizing Behavior Issues
+Romanticizing Behavioral Issues

 One of the biggest problems with social media is that it paints an unrealistic picture of how often other teens are engaging in risky behaviors.
-Teens tend to overestimate the extent their peers smoke, drink, hook up, and sneak out to justify their own behaviors, but their perceptions are often based on what other people advertise through social media.
+Teens tend to overestimate the extent to which their peers smoke, drink, hook up, and sneak out to justify their own behaviors, but their perceptions are often based on what other people advertise through social media.

 Teens are more likely to post pictures of themselves at a party than at home in sweatpants.
 They are also more likely to exaggerate their rebelliousness by posting “inappropriate” lyrics or claiming they don’t care what other people think of them.
-While social media gives teens a platform to be more vulnerable and reach out for support, it also gives teens to opportunity to carefully cultivate what other people think of them–by presenting as more cool and carefree than they may be offline.
+While social media gives teens a platform to be more vulnerable and reach out for support, it also gives teens an opportunity to carefully cultivate what other people think of them–by presenting them as more cool and carefree than they may be offline.

 Trails Carolina Can Help